Summary Description of the Business Litigation Session

 The BLS also has the advantage of a smaller caseload coupled with a dedicated court clerk for each session and a staff attorney.
 This allows for scheduling of motions on short notice, judicial responsiveness to discovery disputes, and timely, well-reasoned rulings on substantive matters.

 Case management is an important goal of the BLS.
 Within a few months of the filing of the complaint, a judge will convene a litigation control conference and confer with counsel to craft a scheduling order for completion of discovery, filing of dispositive motions, and a final pretrial conference.
 Trial dates, once assigned, are firm, with the guarantee that the case will be reached on the date scheduled.

-Conscious of the rising cost of litigation, the BLS has developed a pilot project which allows for automatic discovery without the need for specific requests for information.
+Conscious of the rising cost of litigation, the BLS has developed a discovery project which allows for automatic discovery without the need for specific requests for information.
 When disputes arise, they can be resolved by arranging for a teleconference with or immediate court appearance before the judge without the need for motion practice.

-In summary, the BLS provides consistency, predictability and efficiency in areas of litigation where those qualities are particularly important.
+In summary, the BLS provides consistency, predictability, and efficiency in areas of litigation where those qualities are particularly important.